 It’s also a good idea to ring your dedicated recruiter for a quick chat.
 Getting to know even just a little bit about current circumstances can help us pin down roles you may be interested in, and from there we can give you the support you need to make sure you have a great experience before and after you’ve found a new position.

 Taking advantage of services like these can make your search more bearable and gives you more time to focus on other aspects of your career.”

 “The employer is bound to quiz you at some point about skills you don’t have.
 From my experience, it’s usually best for a candidate to be honest from the start about their capabilities.
 Not being as proficient as you would like in a certain area is nothing to be ashamed about – in fact, employers will appreciate your honesty and could even offer support to help you develop the skills you’re not too confident in if they feel you’re the right candidate.

 Talking about your skillset with a recruiter can also go a long way towards improving yourself personally.
 The more information you give us, the more we can support you in your job search, so my recommendation would be to make a quick phone call to discuss your options.”

 “Making a great impression at your interview is one of the biggest factors in landing a job.
 It’s also the toughest part to get right.
 Preparation goes a long way in helping you deal with the questions you’ll be faced with, so make sure you study up on the company you’re applying to work for and come up with a plan of action on how you’re going to sell yourself to them.

-There are a lot of things you can do to prepare, like improving your personal brand or thinking of how you’ll respond to the harder questions employers tend to ask.
+There are a lot of things you can do to prepare, like thinking of how you’ll respond to the harder questions employers tend to ask.
 If you’re passionate about the role you’re applying for and genuinely want to be given the opportunity, you’ll find it a lot easier to convince the client that you’re the right person for the task.”